Cybersecurity vs Information Security: What’s the Difference?

 Most confusion happens when scope is assumed rather than stated.
 Clear terminology helps with:

-- Accountability: Who owns governance, policy, and risk decisions?
+- Accountability: Who owns governance and risk decisions?

-- Budget and priorities: What outcomes are you protecting and how are they measured?
+- Budget and priorities: What outcomes are being protected?

-- Communication: Leaders, IT staff, and users need a shared understanding.
+- Communication: Leaders, IT staff, and users need shared understanding.

 How to use the terms in practice